polterguy/phosphorusfive-dox/appendix-expressions-boolean-algebra.md

 NOT is said to return the first expression, minus the UNION or *"intersection"* of our second expression.

-Notice that when you NOT two expressions together, the order of your expressions is important, and if you flip your two expressions around, you will achieve a different result.
+When you NOT two expressions together, the order of your expressions is important, and if you flip your two expressions around, you will achieve a different result.
 Hence, with NOT, order counts.
-In all the other boolean algebraic operators, order is not important, the same way order is not important when adding or multiplying numbers together.
+In all the other boolean algebraic expression operators, order is _not_ important, the same way order is not important when adding or multiplying numbers together.
 Logically, you can think of NOT as _"subtracting"_ the right hand expression from the left hand side.

 ## Grouping sub-expressions